Jack Smith says he stands by his decision to bring criminal charges against Trump

 Former Special Counsel Jack Smith is sworn in before he testifies during a hearing before the House Judiciary Committee in the Rayburn House Office Building on Capitol Hill on January 22, 2026, in Washington, DC (Al Drago/Getty Images)

-Jack Smith warns of erosion of the rule of law
+Jack Smith warns of the erosion of rule of law

 Smith also criticized what he described as efforts by the Trump administration to punish career attorneys, FBI agents and other Justice Department officials involved in his investigations.